bardpedersen/INF200/README.md

 # INF200
-Assignment used in corse INF200 at Norwegian University of Life Sciences (NMBU)
+Assignment used in course INF200 at Norwegian University of Life Sciences (NMBU)